-Since the leader is considering a major change and the members of the group are mature and respect the need for change, the leader's best bet is to keep communication channels open.
+DIAGNOSIS: Since the leader is considering a major change and the members of the group are mature and respect the need for change, the leader's best bet is to keep communication channels open.
+Carefully.
+Rational LR) provision ductivity B. Incommunication

-C. allow the group to formulate its own direction.
+A. Allow the group to formulate its own direction.

-- (+2) This action (LT/LR) would maximize the involvement of this mature group in developing and implementing the change. - A. allow group involvement in developing the change, but would not push.
-Rationale
+Rationale: (+2) This action (LT/LR) would maximize the involvement of this mature group in developing and implementing the change.

+A. Allow group involvement in developing the change, but would not push.

-(+1)This action (HR/LT) would demonstrate consideration and allow group involvement in developing the change, and may be appropriate if the change means venturing into areas in which the group has less experience.
+Rationale: (+1) This action (HR/ LT) would demonstrate consideration and allow group involvement in developing the change, and may be appropriate if the change means venturing into areas in which the group has less experience.

-D. incorporate group recommendations but direct the change.
+D. Incorporate group recommendations but direct the change.

-- (-1) This behavior (HT/HR) would not utilize to the fullest the potential which is inherent in this group. - announce changes and then implement with close supervision.
-Rationale - (-2) This action (HT/LR) would be inappropriate with a mature group that has the potential to contribute to the development of the change.
+Rationale: (-1) This behavior (HT/HR) would not utilize to the fullest the potential which is inherent in this group.

+B. Announce changes and then implement with close supervision.

+Rationale: (-2) This action (HT/ LR) would be inappropriate with a mature group that has the potential to contribute to the development of the change.